mosaicml/docs/source/mcli/submitting_run/index.md

 # Run commands

-Runs can be managed through the Python API or using MCLI.
+Runs can be managed through the Python SDK or using MCLI.
 Below outlines how to work with runs, including creation, following, getting, stopping, and deleting runs.
 All CLI commands come with a `--help` flag that includes detailed instructions on arguments needed and additional options